djgroen/FabSim3/docs/advanced_topics.md

 * within templates as a `$` denominated variable, which is to be substituted.

 #### How variables are obtained or introduced:
-Variable are obtained from the following sources:
+Variables are obtained from the following sources:

 * Parsed from `.yml` files such as `machines.yml` and `machines_user.yml`, which are loaded on startup.
 * Explicitly written/created in the Python code environment.
 This should be implemented such that the third method will still override this method.